Rudd-O/saltstack-automation/formulas/plone/README.md

 * `site`: defines a Plone site (URL fragment from the root of the Plone container) to serve at this hostname.
 If unspecified, it will simply serve the root of the Plone container.

+### `plone:content_cache` pillar

+This pillar may contain three different key/pair values:

+* `listen_addr` in host:port format to define where Varnish will listen to HTTP request.
+* `opts` to specify which command-line options to pass to Varnish
+* `purgekey` is a string that enables cache purging if specified, but only to clients that possess the string and pass it in the URL.

+## Cache purging

+If a `purgekey` is set (see above), then clients that call URL `https://yourfrontendhostname/purgekey=<the purge key>/abc` with method `PURGE` will get `/abc` purged from the cache.

+The general formula for the purge URL is:

+* the regular base URL of your front end host name
+* `/purgekey=` with the purge key added to the right,
+* `/url` which can be whatever URL you want to purge.

+So, if your Plone instance is running at `abc.com`, and you settled on a purge key `zzz`, then the URL you would put in your Plone caching settings (*Caching proxies*) would be `https://abc.com/purgekey=zzz`.
+If you run multiple domains, you may want to configure multiple of these URLs in that setting field, all with different domain names.

+Remember: with no purge key (the default), purging is disabled.